vagrawal1/OneQuestMapgen/README.md

 **IMPORTANT:** The program will create a file map.txt in the bin/ folder (or wherever the program is being executed from).
 If that map file exists already IT WILL BE OVERWRITTEN.
 If you've got important work saved as the map make sure to move the file after you've saved it.
 Don't wait until it is too late.
 Only you can prevent forest fires.

+Also, if you want to create maps larger than I've allowed here, you can make multiple maps that are 950x600 (or 36x17 tiles), and then layer them all appropriately in the text file.
+The game will still support it.

 ##Known Issues

 1. The save button will disappear after the first click of the save button.
 Maybe it's not an issue, but it's something that should be known.